ajcborges/devsecops-tactical-workbook/docs/_source/makefiles.rst

 Directory Structure with Makefile
 *********************************

-So far our relevant files and folders are organized like so:
+Relevant files and folders related to our Makefile are organized as seen below.

 .. graphviz::
    :caption: Project Directory